leohearts/AlternativeUnlockXposed/README.md

 - [ ] Add broadcast mode
 - [ ] Zygisk version (?)
 - [ ] Require authentication for settings activity
+- [ ] Option to hide the app from launcher

 ## Screenshots